openstack-archive/kolla-kubernetes/doc/source/deployment-guide.rst

 .. note::

    This document was tested only against CentOS 7.3 Host OS and AIO environments.
+   All the steps should be run as non-root user.
+If we run with root user then loading of kubeadm credential will go in wrong location ``/root/.kube.config`` not to the correct location ``/user/.kube/config`` In addition while installing helm, tiller can not be found in ``/usr/local/bin``.

 ------------
 Introduction